Apply for help

 The Hope Fund is here for you

 You may be stressed right now.
 You may not know where to go.
 You might not want to ask for help.
 But your colleagues at HCA Healthcare want to help you.
 Our Eligibility section below can help you determine if you should apply for help.
+You may review both who's eligible and what's eligible to understand if you will qualify for assistance from the Hope Fund.
 The grants are given based on both a qualifying event and a financial need.
 Every application must be able to demonstrate the request through supporting documentation.
 Once an application is received, your facility's grant leader personally reviews it to ensure colleagues are being helped in the best way possible.

 HCA Healthcare colleagues include Parallon, Physician Services and Healthtrust Purchasing Group colleagues.
 Contractors with HCA Healthcare may email the Hope Fund to request an application for assistance.

 How to apply